 Aged ambergris (literally grey amber) has an earthy mildly marine sweetness.
 Think of warm, sea-salted skin after a day of sailing.
-It achieves this aroma as a byproduct of photo-oxidization of its chief chemical component, triterpene alcohol ambrein, as well as epicoprostanol and coprostanol.
-What has made it a darling of the perfume world for centuries, however, it is its ability to give body to an anemic scent and supernatural staying power as a fixative.
+This divine aroma is the result of the earthly process of photo-oxidizing triterpene alcohol ambrein, epicoprostanol, and coprostanol.
+What has made it a darling of the perfume world for centuries, however, is its ability to give body to an anaemic scent and supernatural staying power as a fixative.
 Ambergris lasts!
-There are perfume boxes that stored Ambergris 200 years ago that still hold its scent.
-Empress Josephine loved Ambergris so much she had it embedded in the walls of her private drawing room.
-Even though the Ambergris was removed a century ago, its aroma still lingers.
+There are perfume boxes that stored ambergris 200 years ago that still hold its scent.
+Empress Josephine loved ambergris so much she had it embedded in the walls of her private drawing-room.
+Even though the ambergris was removed a century ago, its aroma still lingers.

-To protect the body and help facilitate the item’s removal, bile ducts secret Ambergris.
+To protect the body and help facilitate the item’s removal, bile ducts secret ambergris.
 The soft fatty substance coats the object to help it…move along shall we say.

-If all of this happens, and the Ambergris can find a beach, and a person just so happens to be walking by, and that person identifies it as costly sea treasure, then we get to enjoy Ambergris.
+If all of this happens, and the ambergris can find a beach, and a person just so happens to be walking by, and that person identifies it as costly sea treasure, then we get to enjoy ambergris.
 I’m not a statistician, but the odds of that happening seem slim.